arnaudlagarde/Flight-Data-Analysis/README.md

 Download the necessary parts based on your analysis requirements.

 Combining Split Data

 To combine the split data parts into a single CSV file for analysis, you can use the following Python script:

-Certainly!
-Here's a README.md file that includes instructions for handling the split CSV files:

-markdown
-Copy code
 # Flight Data Analysis

 ## Overview